ShadiShadab/ELO2-SatNOGs-repo-main/4_data_analysis/README.md

 ### Key Insights
 - Archived observations are **19.4%** more successful
 - Optimal latitude: **40.2° – 52.7°**
-- Performance improves in recent years
+- Performance has improved in recent years

 ---